High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: EVS resampling study

 \subsubsection{Imputation time}

-Table \ref{tab:time} reports the average imputation time for the different methods.
+Figure \ref{fig:exp4_time} reports the average imputation time for the different methods.
 IURR and DURR were the most time-consuming methods, with imputation times above one hour in the low-dimensional condition.
 In the high-dimensional condition, IURR and DURR were not as time-intensive due to the smaller sample size but still took more than ten times longer than MI-PCA and BLasso.
 MI-PCA was the fastest method, with imputation times of under a minute in both the high- and low-dimensional conditions.
 BLasso, MI-OR, and MI-AM were close seconds, with imputation times of two minutes or less in both conditions.
-BRidge, MI-CART, MI-RF, and MI-QP fell in the middle, with imputations times ranging from 1.24(MI-CART) to 12.68(MI-QP) minutes in the high-dimensional condition and from 3.46(MI-CART) to 9.40(MI-RF) minutes in the low-dimensional condition.
+BRidge, MI-CART, MI-RF, MI-SF, and MI-QP fell in the middle, with imputations times ranging from 3.5 (MI-CART) to 15.8 (MI-SF) minutes in the low-dimensional condition and from 1.2 (MI-CART) to 12.8 (MI-QP) minutes in the high-dimensional condition.